 - Battery life is 1-2 days – some comparable devices last up to 5 days.

 - It has automatic activity tracking, but it sometimes struggles to detect stair climbing (this is an issue with quite a lot of fitness trackers).

-5. Most Accurate Sports Watch: Suunto Spartan Trainer Wrist HR
+5. Suunto Spartan Sport Wrist HR

-The watches aren’t cheap, but they are certainly worth the investment.
-If you haven’t heard of Sunnto, it’s probably because their products are quite specialist; the watches are typically aimed at athletes, but any sports enthusiast would benefit from this great piece of technology.
+The watches aren’t cheap (this is $349.99) but they are certainly worth the investment.
+And if you haven’t heard of Sunnto, it’s probably because their products are quite specialist; the watches are typically aimed at athletes, but any sports enthusiast would benefit from this great piece of technology.

 - Unrivalled precision and accuracy.

 - A built-in altimeter to accurately track elevation without the need for a smartphone (great for hill/mountain sports).